Google’s AI teaches robots to grasp occluded objects and adapt to new situations

 In the more recent of the two papers, the coauthors sought to develop a system that continuously adapts to new real-world environments, objects, and conditions.
 That’s in contrast to most robots, which are trained once and deployed without much in the way of adaptation capabilities.

-The researchers pre-trained a machine learning model to grasp a range of objects on a corpus of 608,000 grasp attempts, which they then tasked with grasping objects using a gripper moved 10 centimeters to the right of where it started.
+The researchers pretrained a machine learning model to grasp a range of objects on a corpus of 608,000 grasp attempts, which they then tasked with grasping objects using a gripper moved 10 centimeters to the right of where it started.
 After the system practiced gripping for a while (over the course of 800 attempts) and logged those attempts into a new data set — a target data set — the new attempts were mixed in 50% of the time with the original data set to fine-tune the model.

-These steps — pre-training, attempting a new task, and fine-tuning — were repeated for five different scenarios.
+These steps — pretraining, attempting a new task, and fine-tuning — were repeated for five different scenarios.
 In one, harsh lighting impeded the robot’s cameras; in another, a checkerboard-patterned background made it difficult for the model to identify objects.
 Lastly, the experimenters had the robot grasp transparent bottles not seen during training (transparent objects are notoriously hard for robots to grasp because they sometimes confuse depth sensors) and pick up objects sitting on a highly reflective sheet metal surface.

 The researchers report that in experiments, the model successfully grasped objects 63% of the time in harsh lighting, 74% of the time with transparent bottles, 86% of the time with a checkerboard backing, 88% of the time with an extended gripper, and 91% of the time with an offset gripper.
 Moreover, they say that it only took 1 to 4 hours of practice for the robot to adapt to new situations (compared with roughly 6,000 hours learning how to grasp) and that performance didn’t degrade the more the model adapted.